ianrae/twixt/README.md

 Twixt is an alternative binding framework for Java Play 2.4 apps.

-Play Framework documentation recommends that forms should be made from model objects.
-By doing this, the validation annotations in the model are used during binding.
-This works well in simple CRUD scenarios, but has limitations in larger applications:
+The Play Framework documentation recommends that forms should be made from model objects.
+This way, the model's validation annotations are used during binding.
+While this works well for simple CRUD scenarios, it has limitations in larger applications:

    * the form may only need a subset of model fields.
 Binding may fail due to missing @Required fields.
    * the same field may be used on multiple forms with different validation requirements.
    * a form may contain fields from multiple models.

-A *twixt* is an object that sits between the model and the view.
+Twixt provides an intermediate object, called a *twixt*, that sits between the model and the view.
-The fields in a twixt object have their own validation and formatting, separate  from the model.
+Its fields have their own validation and formatting.
+Twixt objects can copy their data to and from model objects automatically.

 ### TwixtForm